lovelytt0/lovelytt0.github.io/_posts/2019-10-27-PaperReview1.md

 >Fig. 2.
 Maps of slip distributions for two finite-faulting models derived from teleseismic P-waves (left) and joint inversion of P waves, Rayleigh waves and continuous GPS observations (right, adapted from Ammon et al., 2011).
 The P wave inversion model has variable rake of the subfaults, indicated by the small vectors; the joint inversion has uniform rake of 85°.
 The global centroid moment tensor (GCMT) solutions for the mainshock and aftershocks are shown on the right map.

-* P-mode: teleseismic P waves
+* `P-mode`: teleseismic P waves
   * seismic moments of 4.1×1022 N*m
-* J-mode: joint inversion of teleseismic P waves, short-arc Rayleigh wave (R1) relative source time functions, and regional continuous GPS recordings (Ammon et al., 2011).
+* `J-mode`: joint inversion of teleseismic P waves, short-arc Rayleigh wave (R1) relative source time functions, and regional continuous GPS recordings (Ammon et al., 2011).
   * seismic moments of 3.6×1022 N*m
 * Both models:
   * maximum slip is 40km
   * rupture velocity is low, 1.5km/s -> presence of sediments or fluids in the fault zone -> tsunami eq
 * Whether the ∼50– 100 km wide shallowest portion of the megathrust remains unbroken?
-  * Comparisons of observations of deep-water tsunami recordings with predictions of the fault models support up-dip concentration of slip for the mainshock, perhaps with large slip all the way to the trench.
+  * Comparisons of observations of deep-water tsunami recordings with predictions of the fault models support up-dip concentration of slip for the mainshock, perhaps with large slip all the way to the trench.(Inference)

 ### Chapter 3